JetBrains/junie-workflows/readme.md

 Join us in the `#play-with-fire` Slack channel!

 ### Do I need to request any access or tokens?
-No, Junie GH workflows works out of the box in any private or internal JetBrains repository.
+Junie GH workflows work out of the box in any JetBrains repository.
+For access to repositories outside JetBrains leave a message in the `#play-with-fire` channel.

 ### Can I use it in Space repositories?
-Unfortunately, no. Junie GH workflows works only in Github for now.
-But you can mirror your Space repository to Github and use it there.
+Unfortunately, no. Junie GH workflows work only on GitHub for now.
+But you can mirror your Space repository to GitHub and use it there.

 ### 🔒 Security: Can Junie break my repository?
 Nope!
 Junie only has the permissions it absolutely needs through GitHub Actions.
 Here's what it can do: